The-Scripters-Guild/ForgeWiki/community/content/scripting-tools/tsg-pivot.md

 Using a `Wait N seconds` node with a value of `0.00` can effectively act as an "Every N seconds" timer, executing as quickly as the server can handle.

+{% hint style="warning" %}
+The `tsg.pivot.rot` variable is additive.
+This makes it difficult to dynamically set an object to a specific absolute rotation angle relative to the pivot, as the value acts as a rotation increment rather than a direct angle assignment.
+{% endhint %}

 ## Custom Game Compatibility

 Using `tsg pivot` in Custom Games can present unique challenges compared to standard Forge environments due to how the server handles object initialization and synchronization.